 - Higher Engagement Factor – The games need to identify the relevant ethics scenario with a game-play that can engage a user for a longer time.
 This will be done by surveying current casual games that are already popular and use their game-play to wrap around the concept.

 The game or simulation must work with the approach of making a fun game based on the context of ethical decision making and learning, and the game must be supported with complimentary learning materials.
 The game should be simple enough for user to accomplish goals in levels, while challenging enough to compel them to try again.

 Dr. Thomas Buck

-His research work is two-fold, (i) STEM curriculum development through applied technologies; (ii) web-based assessment tools and educational game design; and, (ii) e-commerce and cultural entrepreneurship. currently working collaboratively with Dr. Richard
+Thomas Buck’s research work is three-fold, (i) STEM curriculum development through applied technologies; (ii) web-based assessment tools and educational game design; and, (iii) information systems, e-commerce and cultural entrepreneurship. currently working collaboratively with Dr. Richard

 As a Cultural Entrepreneur and internationally recognized Conservator of East Asian Historical & Cultural Artifacts, another one of Dr. Buck's passions is his research on Japanese and Chinese history, philosophy and fine arts.
 Among his related published works are his books The Art of Tsukamaki and Ancient Japanese Swords and Fittings, both available on Amazon.com.

 Dr. Rick Revoir, Associate Professor in St. Scholastica's School of Business and Technology serves as director of the College's Sandbulte Center for Ethical Leadership.